All About Fossils

 A further example of animals being preserved comes from semi-arid regions.
 In South America, mummified Ground Sloths have been found in caves, preserved by the unusual mixed conditions of cold, dryness and chemical action.

-It is rare for fossils to be complete.
+It is rare to find fossils that are complete.
 For example, we might find an animal where only the skull or a few bones remain.
 Or we might find a fossil of a leaf.
 So how is it that we can then translate this partial fossil remain into an image of what the whole animal or tree might have looked like.

 Geologists do this by understanding what animals and plants are like today.
 They use their knowledge of today's animal and plant life to interpret the remains.
 An example might be Ammonites, these have been extinct for some 70 million years, however there shells are similar to living Pearly Nautilus.
 The geologist assumes that the soft parts were also similar and reconstruct them to match.